Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

       size=(6, 6), nnz=6, layout=torch.sparse_bsr)
 ```

-There are some drawbacks to a block sparse layout; a key disadvantage is that we must fully materialize a block if any
+There are some drawbacks to a block sparse layout; a key disadvantage is that we must fully
-value within it is non-zero.
-Larger blocks are generally better for vectorized operations, but will
+materialize a block if any value within it is non-zero.
+Larger blocks are generally better for
-have more memory overhead.
-The example we have used here demonstrates this well.
-In
+vectorized operations, but may lead to more zero-valued elements being stored.
+The example we have
-[Figure-1][#fig-1] we have this matrix with non-zero values in yellow, and the 2x2 block size shown
+used here demonstrates this well.
+In [Figure-1][#fig-1] we have this matrix with non-zero values in
-with the red grid.
-The large number of red blocks that contain mostly zero values illustrates this relatively poor memory efficiency of the layout.
+yellow, and the 2x2 block size shown with the red grid.
+The large number of red blocks that contain
+mostly zero values illustrates this matrix would be an example where BSR is less memory efficient.

 <img src="posts/improvements-to-bsr-matrix-multiplication-in-pytorch/blocksparse_2x2_matplot.png"
     name="fig-1"